GoonerM466/iptvboss-support-agent/data/documents/faq/13_specific_epg_sources_no_info_hours.md

 # Specific EPG Sources Show No Info After Hours

 Days to Keep settings may be too low, or cache may be corrupted.
+If an external EPG source is affected you should check with the provider, in addition to performing the steps below.
+Boss provides upto 7 days of data for most channels.

 ### Problem